PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/modules-listing.md

 Once one of the functions are executed, the CTA button transforms to spinning loader.
 After the loader finishes the process, the green success notification will prompt in the top-right side of UI, with the message _{function name} action on module {module name} succeeded._

+If one of the action responses as unsuccessful, the top-right side UI prompts the message _Cannot {action name} module {module name}.
+The module is invalid and cannot be loaded._

 ## Read More pop-up

 This pop-up appears right after clicking the _Read more_ link and extends the information about the module.
 The pop-up contains: